 The Proactive Assistance for Student Success (PASS) Centers at the Wright Library on the Vernon campus, and at Century City Center in Wichita Falls provide Vernon College students with tutoring services for most programs/disciplines offered by the College.
 In addition to tutoring, the PASS Centers also offer assistance with study skills, time management skills, test-taking strategies, and various life and coping skills.
 A wide range of audio visual materials, including computer-assisted instruction, is offered in the PASS Centers to remediate or enhance basic and workforce skills.
 For more information, call the Vernon PASS Center at (940) 552-6291, ext.
 2309, or the Century City PASS Center at (940) 696-8752, ext.
 3257.
-In addition, tutoring services may be arranged at the Skills Training Center (STC) or at the Sheppard Learning Center with advance notice.
-For STC services call (940) 766-3369, extension 3840.
-For Sheppard, call (940) 855-2203, ext.
-4202.
+In addition, tutoring services may be arranged at the Skills Training Center (STC) with advance notice.
+For STC service call 940.766.3369, ext.
+3840.